preprocess_signals Module

 notch_vals_spec = [(317,25)]

-# Apply an additional special case filter to files beginning with '08' or '11',
+# Apply an additional special case filter to files in the '08' or '11' folder

 Description